syncfusion-content/maui-docs/MAUI/Button/Getting-Started.md

 ![Button with background image](images/getting-started/ButtonWithBackgroundImage.png)

-You can find the complete getting started sample of .NET MAUI Button from this [link.](https://github.com/SyncfusionExamples/maui-button-samples)
+Find the complete getting started sample of the .NET MAUI Button from this [link.](https://github.com/SyncfusionExamples/maui-button-samples)